Caesim

 Cut clutter, keep control

-Caesim advertises a simple idea: describe the kind of images you want out, then move every match into a separate cut folder.
-Your gallery gets cleaner, and you still keep a review step.
+Caesim started as a simple advertised idea: describe the kind of images you want out, then move every match into a separate cut folder.
+A first prototype is now available for Debian-based Linux, so you can try the local workflow yourself.

 • Made for photographers, archive-heavy teams, and anyone with an overgrown camera roll.